To be clinically diagnosed with Narcissistic Personality Disorder (NPD), certain personality traits must be present.

 - Has a sense of entitlement

-- Selfishly takes advantage of others to achieve his own ends
+- Selfishly takes advantage of others to achieve their own ends

 - Lacks empathy

-- Is often envious of others or believes that others are envious of him
+- Is often envious of others or believes that others are envious of them

 - Shows arrogant, haughty, patronizing, or contemptuous behaviors or attitudes